victronenergy/venus-docker/README.md

 ## Usage

+- Install Docker
-- Create container with `docker build . -t mqtt`
+- Create container with `./build.sh`
-- Run container with `docker run -it --rm -p 9001:9001 mqtt`.
+- Run container with `docker run -it --rm -p 9001:9001 -p 1883:1883 mqtt`.
 This opens an interactive shell and removes the container when disconnected.
 If you want to hack around and keep your work in the container for now, remove the `--rm` option.
 - Run `./run.sh` within the container to start the mqtt service and the dbus recorder playback.